ThorGalli/ThorGalli/README.md

 🔨 Proficient in Java, TypeScript, Node, NestJS, Next.js, and React.

 💻 Equipped with strong foundations in HTML, CSS, JavaScript, SQL, Git, and Linux.
-Also skilled in Agile methodologies (Scrum), CI/CD, and Git flow,
+Also skilled in Agile methodologies (Scrum), CI/CD, and Git flow.

 ⚙ Bringing advanced interdisciplinary to the team, due to my background in Civil Engineering.